mattermost/docs/source/deployment/on-boarding.rst

       [2017/05/19 16:51:40 UTC] [INFO] License key valid unlocking enterprise features.

 **Upgrading Mattermost**
- - Mattermost releases updates montly to `Mattermost Team Edition <https://mattermost.com/>`_ and `Mattermost Enterprise Edition <https://about.mattermost.com/pricing/>`_.
+ - Mattermost releases updates monthly to `Mattermost Team Edition <https://mattermost.com/>`_ and `Mattermost Enterprise Edition <https://about.mattermost.com/pricing/>`_.
 The `Mattermost Changelog <https://docs.mattermost.com/administration/changelog.html>`_ provides all information about changes in each version.
 We recommend servers be upgraded often to keep up with critical bug fixes and security fixes.
  - Follow the steps outlined in the `upgrade documentation <https://docs.mattermost.com/administration/upgrade.html>`_ to perform upgrades.